 “I learned the importance of exposing my students to underreported stories and to dive deeper into current events, as these are the topics that are relevant to the students' lives.
 I loved how we were exposed to journalists and teachers with diverse backgrounds, as it created a richer learning experience.
-I also loved the opportunity to receive direct feedback about my unit, as it's often hard to bounce ideas off of someone else when creating curriculum.
-I had such a wonderful experience and loved how this Fellowship forced me to try different methods of teaching and engaging my students.
-Thank you!”
+I had such a wonderful experience and loved how this Fellowship forced me to try different methods of teaching and engaging my students."

-Tania Mohammed, two-time Teacher Fellow and high school English Language Arts teacher in New York, NY
+High school English Language Arts teacher in New York, New York

 "The Fellowship reinforced the importance of content-specific professional development for teachers, the power of building and participating in collaborative teacher spaces (across schools), as well as the importance of empathy and modeling vulnerability as a pedagogical practice.”